 In order to be considered for support:

-Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account:
+- Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account remoteness; physical challenges and difficulty; terrain and elements;

 However, those expeditions whose leadership and/or majority of participants are “professional adventurers” will require:

-All 2021 Applications have a new and mandatory requirement to submit a COVID-19 plan as described in the online application form
+All applications have a mandatory requirement to submit a COVID-19 plan as described in the online application form.

 There are five levels of expedition grants.
 Not all grants may be awarded in a given year.